 In the next few sections, we will, first, discuss related products and ideas.
 In section three, we will give an overview on the capabilities and technical details of Vizgr.
 We will proceed in section four with some use cases we have been studying.
 In section five we present the survey and the results of the survey we have conducted, to investigate both the usability of the tool and the usability of the idea.
-We conclude with some final remarks on future work, we have planned.
+We conclude with some final remarks.